 The Leadership Qualities of our Time

 There is no way any leader will be the most knowledgeable about all of the subjects.
-So it requires humility, and great listening and strategic skills to hear all these different perspectives and combine them into the most optimum approach.
+Effective leadership nowadays requires humility, and great listening and strategic skills to hear all these different perspectives and combine them into the most optimum approach.

-Our leaders should be able to listen deeply, instead of tell others what to do.
+Effective leaders are able to listen deeply, instead of tell others what to do.
 They need to build connection to themselves and to the people around them, instead of keeping a distance.
 This connection is both with their own emotions, beliefs, and feelings and the people they work with.

 Our time needs leadership that is more than a skill set.
 People do not follow skills, they follow people.
 We need what we call Sovereign Leaders.